(Also, if you don’t like or get tongue-in-cheek humor, you may not like this post.)

 The Hidden Side of the IDF (for Anglos, anyway)

-Nearly everything you read in English is about some kind of combat soldier, whether it’s Nachal Charedi or the son of Americans in Golani or Givati, etc.
+Nearly everything you read in English is about some kind of combat soldier, whether it’s Nachal Charedi combat units or the son of Americans in Golani or Givati, etc.

 Every English-language Jewish media outlet (including blogs), whether online or print, whether secular or dati or charedi, only talk about combat soldiers and combat units.

-So if that’s all you hear about (and that’s most of what I ever hear about), then you’re automatically getting a skewed view of what’s really going on.
+So if that’s all you hear about (and that’s all I ever hear about from the media), then you’re automatically getting a skewed view of what’s really going on.

 Such a small percentage of the entire IDF is dedicated to combat?